GSA/sinwebapp/docs/SETUP.md

 Before you build the application, you will need to ensure <b>postgres</b> is running on port 5432 and has an empty database the application can connect to.
 By default, the application searches for a database named <i>sinwebapp</i>.
 You can edit <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i> to configure and customize your database connection.
 The models and migrations from Django will take care of the actual schema of the database, but you must ensure the database atleast exists first.

+Make sure you activate your <i>local.env</i> file before running any commands through the <b>django-admin</b>.
+Source the <i>init-env.sh</i> script to get started, i.e.

+> source PROJECT_ROOT/scripts/init-env.sh

+This will load in neccessary environment variables that will configure Django's connection to the database, email server, etc. Open the <i>local.env</i> for more documentation on all the configuration options.

 To build the application from source, first create a virtual Python environment in the project's root folder

 > python -m venv .venv